Ammaar-Alam/java-ChatApp/README.md

 To run this chat application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/Ammaar-Alam/java-ChatApp`
-2. Navigate to the project directory: `cd backend`
+2. Navigate to the project directory: `cd java-Chatapp`
 3. Install the dependencies: `npm install socket.io express`
 4. Start the server: `npm start`